o3de/o3de.org/content/docs/tools-ui/branding-guidelines.md

 ## O3DE Logo Pack

-The O3DE Logo Pack contains all the essential files that a designer or developer needs for the O3DE logo in one convenient zip file.
-These brand assets all come with standard JPEGs, transparent backgrounds, and editable vectors for designers.
+The O3DE Logo Pack contains all the essential brand assets for the O3DE logo in one convenient zip file.
+These brand assets are available as JPEGs,  PNGs with transparent backgrounds, and SVG and EPS vector files.

-The pack file also also already includes the above O3DE brand guidelines.
+The O3DE Logo Pack also also includes the above O3DE brand guidelines PDF.

 {{< image-width "/images/tools-ui/branding-guidelines/logo-files.png" "700" "A preview of the contents of the O3DE logo pack" >}}